hotosm/fmtm/docs/manuals/mapping.md

 - After ODK collect based form submission, you have to get back to Field-TM and select the another feature for mapping.
-- After webform based form submission, you will automatically get back to mapper's page where you can select another feature for mapping.
+- After WebForm based form submission, you will automatically get back to mapper's page where you can select another feature for mapping.
 - You also also have to click the **Sync Status** button to see the feature turn green.